Chart Color Schemes

 Seville Grove was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Seville Grove, as per the census data from June 2016, had a higher cultural diversity compared to most local markets, with 25.2% of its population speaking a language other than English at home and 34.2% born overseas.
-Christianity was the predominant religion in Seville Grove, accounting for 42.9% of the population.
-However, the category 'Other' showed an overrepresentation in Seville Grove with 2.0%, compared to 3.0% across Greater Perth.
+Seville Grove has a higher cultural diversity than most local markets, with 25.2% of its population speaking languages other than English at home and 34.2% born overseas.
+Christianity is the predominant religion in Seville Grove, comprising 42.9% of its population.
+Notably, the 'Other' religious category makes up 2.0% of Seville Grove's population compared to 3.0% across Greater Perth.

 Frequently Asked Questions - Diversity